WalidC/HiRiQ-solver/README.md

 # HiRiQ-solver
-Java HiRiQ Puzzle solver using implementation of Trees, Queues and BFS (Breadth First Search)
+Java HiRiQ Puzzle (also called Peg Solitaire) solver using implementation of Trees, Queues and BFS (Breadth First Search)